Daniel-Carpenter/Coding-Resources/README.md

 # Quick Resources Below

-*PLEASE NOTE THAT THIS REPO IS PARSED FROM [TYLER RANSOM](http://tyleransom.github.io)'S MASTER REPO LOCATED [HERE](https://github.com/tyleransom/DScourseS20).
-This repo is unlinked with my personal additions.*
+*PLEASE NOTE THAT THIS REPO HAS SOME EXAMPLES AND MANY CONCEPTUAL NOTES FROM [TYLER RANSOM](http://tyleransom.github.io)'S MASTER REPO LOCATED [HERE](https://github.com/tyleransom/DScourseS20).
+I have indicated when it is not my own work.
+Othwerwise, this repo is unlinked with my personal additions for my personal reference.*

 ## Data Cleaning
 ### `tidyverse`